obenland/the-bootstrap/readme.txt

 == Changelog ==

 = 2.0.0 =

+THIS IS A MAJOR RELEASE, BREAKING BACKWARD COMPATIBILITY IN SOME PLACES

 * Updated Twitter Bootstrap to 2.1
 * Updated Russian translation to fix a bug in the carousel navigation
 * Added French translation.
 Props Narine